 One of our former students, Jake, agonized over four terrific small private colleges: Ohio Wesleyan, College of Wooster, Cornell College, and Nebraska Wesleyan.
-Each of these colleges offer rigorous, accountable, personalized education for typically $25,000 to $55,000 a year— significantly less than similar colleges on the East and West coast.
+Each of these colleges offers rigorous, accountable, personalized education for typically $25,000 to $55,000 a year—significantly less than similar colleges on the East and West Coasts.
 Many of those colleges, like Hamilton and Pitzer, have $85,000 annual price tags that are hefty for most families who earn between $120,000 and $280,000 annually.
-These families are ineligible for much need-based aid and not comfortable spending that amount.
+These families are ineligible for much need-based aid and are not comfortable spending that amount.

 Jake had a 30 on his ACT and will be a college athlete.
 All of his four colleges put forth generous merit-aid offers that lowered Jake’s annual net cost from $22,000 to $34,000.
 They all wanted him.
 Jake emailed the lowest net-cost college and said that he could borrow $5,500/year and earn $3,000/year, but he wasn’t comfortable asking his family to pay the extra $13,500/ year.
 His respectful, honest email asked for another $2,000 annually.

 The college responded by asking for specifics on his other offers.

 So Jake called his admissions rep at that college and shared his story verbally.
 Yes, this $22,000 net cost college was his lowest-cost offer, but he knew it would still be tough on his family.
 If the college could up their scholarship by $2,000/year, he’d enroll and mail in his deposit.
 An email arrived an hour later with the increased offer.

 Jake felt if he could just get the total net cost down to $20,000, he and his family could fund his college dreams—with minimal debt.
 A well-thought-out email and a phone conversation—honest and respectful—saved him $8,000.